tim-weii/-/README.md

 # Genetic Algorithm and Machine Learning-based Stock Selection (GA + ML Models)

->  This project is a **decision-support** for stock analysis.
+> **EN**: This project is a decision-support framework for stock analysis.

-> It may help you analyze stocks, but if you lose money, don’t come looking for me.

-It combines:
+> **ZH**: 本專案為一個股票投資決策支援框架。

+---

+## Project Overview
+- The project adopts a **walk-forward training approach**.
+  Training time is gradually extended (e.g., 0.5 years, 1.0 years, up to 4 years), and each model is tested on the remaining period.
+  This simulates real-world trading where models continuously learn from newly available data.

+---

+## Methodology / 方法
-- **Genetic Algorithm (GA):** Explores and selects the most informative feature subsets.
+- **Genetic Algorithm (GA)**
+  - Used to optimize model configurations and support feature evolution.

-- **Machine Learning Models (XGBoost, SVM, RF, etc.):** Act as evaluators to measure predictive power of selected features.
+- **Machine Learning Models (XGBoost, SVM, Random Forest, etc.)**

-The GA iteratively evolves feature subsets based on prediction accuracy, converging toward an optimal combination.
+  - Serve as evaluators to assess predictive performance under different training periods.

+- **Walk-forward Training (0.5 → 4 years)**
+  - Gradually increase training length while testing on the following unseen period.

+- **Evaluation Metric: Internal Rate of Return (IRR)**
+  - IRR represents the average growth rate of investment strategies during the test period.

 ---